16 minute read

 Retaining customers is always easier than getting new ones.
 89% of businesses claim that a good customer service experience is important to keeping customers.

 Moreover, 60 to 70% of sales are likely to go to your existing customers.
 And the ones who want to stay on are the ones who need to be taken care of (sometimes with special pampering).

-There are many ways to boost your customer retention – product updates, promos, etc. But one thing that most organizations miss out on is providing a good experience with their customer service.
+There are many ways to boost your customer retention – product updates, promos, etc. But one thing that most organisations miss out on is providing a good experience with their customer service.

 This American Express study found that customers are willing to spend 17% more with brands that offer excellent customer service.
 On the other hand, as much as 51% of customers would say their goodbyes based on a single bad experience with a brand!